Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 }
 ```

-Keep a note of the `FunctionArn` value returned.
+🎗 Keep a note of the `FunctionArn` value returned.
 It's going to be used when creating the API Gateway.

+### Update Lamba

-To update an already deployed Lambda function, build and zip the function as previously described.
-Then use the `update-function-code` command.
-Only the lambda function name and a path to the zip file are required.
+To update an already deployed Lambda function, build and zip the function as in the previous steps.
+Then use the `update-function-code` subcommand, which requires the lambda function name and a path to the zip file.

 ```sh
 aws lambda update-function-code --function-name lambda-lead --zip-file fileb://main.zip
 ```

 ## Invoking Lambda with HTTP

+The Lambda is going to be accessed via HTTP.
+We're going to use API Gateway to map a dedicated HTTP endpoint to our lambda function using the `create-api` subcommand.

 The `--target` is the ARN of the function created in the previous section (the value for `FunctionArn`).